0xJs/RedTeaming_CheatSheet/coding/cpluspluc/windows_security.md

 	- `CreateProccessWithLogonW`, requires no special privileges, user must be allowed to log on interactively
 - Launching a process elevated
 	- Call `ShellExecute` or `ShellExecuteEx`

+## Impersonation
+- A thread can impersonated by obtaining an impersonation token.
+- `SetThreadToken` API
+- How to get an impersonation token:
+	- `DuplicateTokenEx`
+	- `LogonUser`
+	- `ImpersonateLoggedOnUser`
+- Stop impersonating
+	- `RevertToSelf`